jmcely-hub/jmcely-hub.github.io/_pages/about.md

 # Welcome!

-I am **Juan Manuel Cely**, a Ph.D. student in the Department of Ecology and Evolutionary Biology at the University of Michigan, where I work in the Functional Forest Ecology Lab advised by Prof. María Natalia Umaña.
+I am **Juan Manuel Cely**, a Ph.D. student in the Department of Ecology and Evolutionary Biology at the University of Michigan, where I am a member of the [Functional Forest Ecology Lab](https://sites.lsa.umich.edu/umanalab/) led by Professor María Natalia Umaña.

 My research seeks to understand how functional traits shape the assembly, diversity, and dynamics of tropical forests.
 I am particularly interested in how plant hydraulic strategies, carbon economics, and demographic processes determine species coexistence across environmental gradients and under future climate change.

-I combine field experiments, long-term forest monitoring, plant functional traits, and statistical modeling to answer questions such as:
+I combine field experiments, long-term forest monitoring, plant functional trait measurements, and statistical modeling to address these questions.

-- How do regeneration niches influence species coexistence?
-- Which functional traits determine seedling survival and forest composition?
-- How do hydraulic and carbon-use strategies affect plant performance?
-- How will tropical forests respond to increasing drought?

-Most of my work takes place in the tropical dry forests of Colombia, one of the most threatened and least studied tropical ecosystems.
-By integrating physiology, demography, and community ecology, I aim to understand the mechanisms that maintain biodiversity and improve predictions of how tropical forests will respond to environmental change.
+Most of my work takes place in the tropical dry forests of Colombia, and I am currently seeking opportunities to expand my research to other Neotropical countries.
+By integrating physiology, demography, and community ecology, I aim to understand the mechanisms that shape tropical forest communities.

 Feel free to explore my publications, current projects, CV, and contact information throughout this website.